gedw99/arrow-mino/README.md

 - https://arrow.apache.org/docs/js/
   - Have not used this, but lets see what it can provide.
 - https://github.com/pocketbase/pocketbase/discussions/2898
-  - Pocketbaes uses Sqlite and might be a good based
+  - Pocketbase uses Sqlite and might be a good based

-## Deplyoment

-Fly.io can run a single docker that has the binaries injected and a ProcFile.
-This is a very simple way to run.

-Replication and HA:

-Fly.io also can scale up and down across regions, and Minio and NATS will keep all regions in sync.